josh0036/cloverleaf/README.md

 >>>Johnrye Taba<<<

--check Item Price must faster than typing in Ecom. (for 2nd to 4th person).
+-Check Item Price faster than typing in Ecom. (for 2nd to 4th person).

 -Check item serial number